Birthday Cake Shortbread Cookie Bites are bite size cookies filled with rainbow sprinkles. They are tender, buttery, and taste like birthday cake.

 Instructions

-- Bake for 8-10 minutes, or until cookies begin to lightly brown around the edges.
+- Bake for about 8-10 minutes, or until cookies begin to lightly brown around the edges.
 Remove from oven and allow to cool for 2-3 minutes before removing from sheet to cool completely.

 Equipment Recommendations